Blog

 #7 Understand emergency procedures

-For access hire in Melbourne, emergency procedures are included in the WorkSafe Victoria Elevating Work Platforms guide (Part 5 - Emergency Procedures).
+For access equipment in Melbourne, emergency procedures are included in the WorkSafe Victoria Elevating Work Platforms guide (Part 5 - Emergency Procedures).
 Other states will have similar to identical procedures.

-Auslift has over 30 years of experience with access hire equipment in Melbourne, and we now provide access hire equipment all around Australia.
+Auslift has over 30 years of experience with access equipment in Melbourne, and we now provide access equipment all around Victoria.
 Our industry experts can provide professional advice on any questions you may have about hiring or buying height access equipment or elevated work platforms.
 Submit an enquiry today, or give us a call 03 9702 7977.